-- Training on dementia care awareness developed for staff to attend. - Ward based dementia care "champions" have been identified to support and progress actions, outcomes and training as required - A new medical admissions document has been introduced which includes information re patients with dementia - The care pathway for patients with a fractured hip has been updated to reflect the care of those patients who are also suffering from dementia - A section on the staff intranet site has been created to raise awareness regarding dementia care - An admission avoidance project began in February 2011in conjunction with Social Services and primary care providers - report on the impact of this is awaited. - Enhancing Quality audits have been carried out in the last six months of the year with respect to the appropriate use of antipsychotic drugs - ratification of the results is awaited so that targets can be set for the coming year.
+- Training on dementia care awareness developed for staff to attend. - Ward based dementia care "champions" have been identified to support and progress actions, outcomes and training as required - A new medical admissions document has been introduced which includes information re patients with dementia - The care pathway for patients with a fractured hip has been updated to reflect the care of those patients who are also suffering from dementia - A section on the staff intranet site has been created to raise awareness regarding dementia care - An admission avoidance project began in February 2011 in conjunction with Social Services and primary care providers which has had a positive impact. - Enhancing Quality audits have been carried out in the last six months of the year with respect to the appropriate use of antipsychotic drugs ratification of the results is awaited so that targets can be set for the coming year.